bruvellu/cephalic-furrow/3-text/furrow.md

 ## Association of *buttonhead* with cephalic furrow evolution

 To uncover the differences in the head--trunk genetic patterning associated with the evolution of the cephalic furrow, we compared the expression patterns in *Drosophila* to three other dipteran species.
-One species, the mediterranean fruit fly *Ceratitis capitata* (Tephritidae) [@Strobl2022-og; @Strobl2024-kh], belongs to a family known to form a cephalic furrow.
+One species, the Mediterranean fruit fly *Ceratitis capitata* (Tephritidae) [@Strobl2022-og; @Strobl2024-kh], belongs to a family known to form a cephalic furrow.
 The other two species, the malaria mosquito *Anopheles stephensi* (Culicidae) [@Cheatle-Jarvela2020-go; @Cheatle-Jarvela2023-gd] and the drain fly *Clogmia albipunctata* (Psychodidae) [@Jimenez-Guri2014-zs; @Dey2023-mo], belong to families where the cephalic furrow has not been observed [@Dey2023-mo].

 The three species show early, juxtaposing domains of *slp* and *eve* demarcating the head and trunk regions in a pattern highly similar to that of *Drosophila* ({@fig:genetic-patterning}f,j, {!@fig:genetic-comparative}a,b,c).